Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 <h1 id="intro-to-embedded-systems">Embedded Systems Overview</h1>

-This article is a conceptual overview of embedded systems meant for people who are absolutely new to the field.
+This article is a conceptual overview of embedded systems, meant for people who are absolutely new to the field.
 Whether you're a student, a hobbyist, or a software developer curious about this field, here you will find high-level explanations to help you understand the fundamental concepts and terminology.

 **What you'll learn:**
 - What embedded systems are and where the term 'embedded' comes from
+- What are the different elements of an embedded system
 - Essential tools in an embedded systems engineer's toolbox
 - Where to go next for hands-on learning